-- (1) A Registrant who has voting rights pursuant to section 3.6 of the Bylaws may deliver a written notice to the Executive Director not fewer than 30 days before the date set for a general meeting requesting the consideration of a resolution at the general meeting. - (2) A written notice delivered by a Registrant pursuant to subsection (1) must - (a) identify the Registrant as the mover of the resolution, - (b) identify another Registrant who has voting rights pursuant to section 3.6 of the Bylaws as a seconder of the resolution, and - (c) contain the text of the resolution, which must not include a preamble. - (3) A resolution delivered by a Registrant pursuant to subsections (1) and (2) must be reviewed by the Executive Director to ensure the resolution is eligible for consideration at a general meeting, in accordance with any policies, procedures, or rules of order adopted or applicable pursuant to sections 3.1(3) and (4) of the Bylaws. - (4) If a resolution is eligible for consideration at the general meeting pursuant to subsection (3) the Executive Director must do all of the following at least 14 days before the date of the general meeting: - (a) deliver written notice of the resolution to Registrants who have voting rights pursuant to section 3.6 of the Bylaws; - (b) publish notice of the resolution, including the text of the resolution, on a public website maintained by EGBC.
+- (1) A Registrant who has voting rights pursuant to section 3.6 of the Bylaws [Eligibility and Entitlement to Vote] may deliver a written notice to the Executive Director not fewer than 30 days before the date set for a general meeting requesting the consideration of a resolution at the general meeting. - (2) A written notice delivered by a Registrant pursuant to subsection (1) must - (a) identify the Registrant as the mover of the resolution, - (b) identify another Registrant who has voting rights pursuant to section 3.6 of the Bylaws [Eligibility and Entitlement to Vote] as a seconder of the resolution, and - (c) contain the text of the resolution, which must not include a preamble. - (3) A resolution delivered by a Registrant pursuant to subsections (1) and (2) must be reviewed by the Executive Director to ensure the resolution is eligible for consideration at a general meeting, in accordance with any policies, procedures, or rules of order adopted or applicable pursuant to sections 3.1(3) and (4) of the Bylaws [Conduct of General Meetings]. - (4) If a resolution is eligible for consideration at the general meeting pursuant to subsection (3) the Executive Director must do all of the following at least 14 days before the date of the general meeting: - (a) deliver written notice of the resolution to Registrants who have voting rights pursuant to section 3.6 of the Bylaws [Eligibility and Entitlement to Vote];

-(5) The accidental omission to deliver written notice of a resolution to, or the non-receipt of written notice by, any Registrant entitled to receive notice does not invalidate the resolution.
+- (b) publish notice of the resolution, including the text of the resolution, on a public website maintained by EGBC. - (5) The accidental omission to deliver written notice of a resolution to, or the non-receipt of written notice by, any Registrant entitled to receive notice does not invalidate the resolution.